-During clinical trials, there were no reports of known overdoses in patients being treated for suppression of Rh isoimmunization or ITP.
-In postmarketing reporting, there have been a limited number of overdose reports including medication error reports related to dosage calculations in which higher doses than that recommended for RHOPHYLAC were administered potentially due to confusion between mcg and international units (IU).
-In these reports there were no adverse reactions identified due to overdose.
-Patients with incompatible transfusion or ITP who receive an overdose of Rh(D) immune globulin should be monitored because of the potential risk for hemolysis.
+There are no reports of known overdoses in patients being treated for suppression of Rh isoimmunization or ITP.
+Patients with incompatible transfusion or ITP who receive an overdose of $Rh_0(D)$ immune globulin should be monitored because of the potential risk for hemolysis.